-Actually, this should not bother us, because we know very well where our scissors are manufactured.
-What is annoying is that inferior imitation products damage the reputation of Japanese handicraft and the name MIZUTANI.
-What you should pay attention to: Suppliers of cheap imported goods advertise, for example, with a 10-year guarantee, no sharpening and genuine handicraft from Japan.
-But here too, caution is advised!
-Often the names of cheap scissors and shears are well-sounding Japanese names that are supposed to pretend Japanese origin.
-But very often these scissors are not made in Japan or not handmade.
+Actually, this should not bother us, because we know exactly where our scissors are made.
+It is only annoying that the reputation of Japanese craftsmanship and the name MIZUTANI are damaged by inferior imitation products.
+What you should watch out for: Providers of cheap imported goods advertise, for example, with “10-year warranty”, “grind-free” and “genuine handmade from Japan”.
+But here, too, caution is advised!
+Often the names of inferior scissors are well-sounding Japanese names that are supposed to suggest Japanese origin.
+However, these scissors are often not made in Japan or not made by hand.

 Proof of origin of the IHK

-The absence of an address on the sales packaging can also be an indication of a cheap scissor copy.
-Every reputable Japanese scissors manufacturer will not refrain from advertising their good name on the packaging.
-Furthermore, genuine handmade Japanese scissors bear the seal “Hand made in Japan”.
-The reference to “Japanese steel” (HC 440) is not an indication of the authenticity of the scissors, as this steel can be purchased anywhere in the world.
-Instead, a good scissor manufacturer uses his own steel recipes and never reveals them.
+The lack of a company contact on the sales packaging can also be an indication of a cheap scissor copy.
+Every respected Japanese scissor forge would never miss the opportunity to advertise their good name on the packaging.
+Furthermore, a genuine handmade Japanese scissor carries the official seal “Handmade in Japan”.
+The reference to “Japanese steel HC 440” is not an indication of the authenticity of the scissors because this steel can be purchased anywhere in the world.
+A good scissor forge instead uses its own steel recipes and never discloses them.

-The cheap offers are often imports from China, Korea, Taiwan or Pakistan, which are sold to Europe via Japan to suggest Japanese origin.
-At trade fairs they are then sold at inflated prices.
-It is not unusual for the customer to experience a blue miracle as soon as the Japanese scissors miracle turns out to be paper scissors.
-There is no question that any steel can be sharpened, but the life span of the sharpness is decisive.
+The cheap offers are often imports from other countries that are sold to Europe via Japan to suggest Japanese origin.
+At trade fairs, they are then sold at inflated prices.
+It is not uncommon for the customer to be disappointed when the supposed Japanese scissor wonder turns out to be a “paper scissors”.
+Without question, any steel can be sharpened sharply – but the decisive factor is the durability of the sharpness.